assaf/ironium/README.md

 then process all queued jobs until the queues are empty.

-You can either call `once` with a callback, to be notified when all jobs have been processed, or with no arguments and wait on the promise it returns.
+You can either call `once` with a callback, to be notified when all jobs have been processed, or with no arguments, it will return a thunk (function that accepts a callback).

 This method exists since there's no reliable way to use `start` and `stop` for running automated tests.